dacamp20/cse15l-lab-reports/LabReport1.md

 3. ![Image](https://github.com/dacamp20/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20211356.jpg?raw=true)

-Explanation: executing cd with a path to a file as an argument results in a bash message that tells the user the file is not a dirctory.
+Explanation: executing cd with a path to a file as an argument results in a bash message that tells the user the file is not a directory.
 This is an error because the cd command is supposed to change directory and not change file.

 ---
 ***ls:***

 1. ![Image](https://github.com/dacamp20/cse15l-lab-reports/blob/main/Screenshot%202024-01-14%20194621.jpg?raw=true)

-Explanation:
+Explanation: Running the ls command with no arguments will list out the current files in the directory that is being worked on.
+In this case the home directory has two files one is a lecture1 folder and the second is a text file.
+This prints out the files as intented with no errors.

 2. ![Image](https://github.com/dacamp20/cse15l-lab-reports/blob/main/Screenshot%202024-01-14%20194809.jpg?raw=true)

-Explanation:
+Explanation: Running the ls command with a path to a directory will list out the files in that said directory.
+In this case the ls lecture1 command has printed a list of the files in the directory lecture1 as intented with no errors.

 3. ![Image](https://github.com/dacamp20/cse15l-lab-reports/blob/main/Screenshot%202024-01-14%20194925.jpg?raw=true)

-Explanation:
+Explanation: Running the ls command with a path to a file with list out that files name.
+In this case the ls hello.txt command listed out the file hello.txt as intented with no errors.

 ---
 ***cat:***